 Dental bonds are very strong.
 They are made of a composite resin that chemically bonds to teeth.
 Dental bonding attaches to patients natural teeth, giving them added support from the bone structure of the teeth they attach to.

-Dental bonds cannot be whitened.
-Prior to being put in they are color matched to patients teeth, so make sure you are happy with the color of your teeth prior to having bonds put in.
-The resin material that bonds are made up of does not absorb whitening agents.
+A dentist cannot whiten dental bonding after applying it.
+Prior to being put in, the dentist will color match the material to the patients teeth.
+This is why dentist want to make sure you are happy with the color of your teeth prior to beginning treatment.
+The resin material does not absorb whitening agents.